Fisher (animal): Evolution

 Some evidence shows that ancestors of the fisher migrated to North America during the Pliocene era between 2.5 and 5.0 million years ago.
 Two extinct mustelids, Pekania palaeosinensis and P. anderssoni, have been found in eastern Asia.
 The first true fisher, P. diluviana, has only been found in Middle Pleistocene North America.
 P. diluviana is strongly indicated to be related to the Asian finds, which suggests a migration.
 P. pennanti has been found as early as the Late Pleistocene era, about 125,000 years ago.
-No major differences are seen between the Pleistocene fisher and the modern fisher.
+No major differences are seen between the Pleistocene and the modern fishers.
 Fossil evidence indicates that the fisher's range extended farther south than it does today.

 Three subspecies were identified by Goldman in 1935, Martes pennanti columbiana, M. p. pacifica, and M. p. pennanti.
 Later research has debated whether these subspecies could be positively identified.
 In 1959, E.M.
 Hagmeier concluded that the subspecies are not separable based on either fur or skull characteristics.
 Although some debate still exists, in general, the fisher is recognized to be a monotypic species with no extant subspecies.